pmem/pcj/README.md

    - extensive use of synchronized methods for thread safety
    - use of reference counting for automatic object deallocation

-2. By default, the size of the NVML pool (and hence the maximum aggregate size of all persistent objects created with this library) is 2GB-1, which is the maximum pool size.
-To modify the pool size, you can change the value for ```PM_POOL_SIZE``` in ```pcj/src/main/cpp/persistent_heap.cpp```.

-3. By default, the mount point to the NVML pool is ```/mnt/mem``` directory.
+2. By default, the mount point to the NVML pool is ```/mnt/mem``` directory.
 To modify this path, you can change the value for ```PATH``` in ```pcj/src/main/cpp/persistent_heap.cpp```.

-4. ```PersistentString``` objects are backed by a byte array and only supports ASCII characters.
+3. ```PersistentString``` objects are backed by a byte array and only supports ASCII characters.

-5. Core dumps may occur if the emulated memory is not properly set up; for example, running with insufficient privileges or with a nonexistent mount point.
+4. Core dumps may occur if the emulated memory is not properly set up; for example, running with insufficient privileges or with a nonexistent mount point.

+5. Allocations of large linked structures (>500 elements) may result in StackOverflowException when they are garbage-collected; this will be fixed in a future update.

 ## Contacts ##